• Skip to main content

 Vegetable or crudité trays usually contain fresh cut-up or bite-size vegetables such as carrots, cauliflower, and celery.
 Often they also contain a dip for the veggies.

-A charcuterie board (pronounced shar-koo-tr-ee), on the other hand, is full of a variety of meats, cheeses, and many times, fruits and nuts.
+On the other hand, a simple charcuterie board (pronounced shar-koo-tr-ee) is full of a variety of meats, cheeses, and, many times, fruits and nuts.

-The main difference in a relish tray and a veggie tray or charcuterie board is that relish trays usually only contain marinated or pickled produce.
+The main difference between a relish tray and a veggie tray or charcuterie board is that relish trays usually only contain marinated or pickled produce.

 A glass dish with mushrooms, spicy cherry peppers and stuffed olives.

 Fast forward to today, and modern relish trays are a place to let your creativity and uniqueness shine.
-The lines have blurred between crudité or vegetable trays, and the newest kid on the block, charcuterie boards.
+The lines have blurred between crudité or vegetable trays and charcuterie boards, the newest kid on the block.
 Today there are no hard and fast rules about what should or shouldn’t be on it.

 The best thing about entertaining with these marvels is they hardly require any prep.
-Usually, all you need to do is make a quick trip to the store.
+Usually, you only need to make a quick trip to the store.

 What to put on a relish tray: